Kentucky general contractor license and insurance requirements

 Building Type A

 This license allows for multiple permits for single or multi-family dwellings.
-You must complete six credit hours of continuing education and pay a $125 annual fee to apply.
+You must complete six credit hours of continuing education and pay a $125 annual license fee to apply.

 Building Type B